jclinton4/BittrexPriceDisplay/README.md

 # BittrexPriceDisplay
+This will be a web page that displays the current data of different Coins form Bittrex The goal of this project is to expand my knowledge of Web design and python development.

-Python GUI that grabs the price of a coin from Bittrex and displays it.
+Deprecated - Python GUI that grabs the price of a coin from Bittrex and displays it.

 Getting Started
 =